Skip to main content

 You're responsible for rent from the start of the tenancy even if you have not moved in.

-You are legally bound to an agreement even if the tenancy has not started yet.
+The agreement is legally binding even if the tenancy has not started yet.

-You could try and negotiate a new start date for the tenancy.
+You could try and agree a new start date for the tenancy.
 Sign a new tenancy agreement with a different start date if the landlord agrees.

 If you only need to delay by a few days it may be easier to keep the contract the same if you can afford to start paying rent.